Discovering the Ethereum2 P2P Network: Methodology

 \subsection{Armiarma Analyzer}

-While Armiarma crawler is focused on the interaction with the p2p network, recording into a json file all the events and the peer information, Armiarma analyzer gets in charge of performing an analysis from the raw information gathered.
-At the moment, the analysis gets performed in a subsequent moment after the metrics get exported from the crawler.
-In a combination between the read peerstore and the metrics from the GossipSub implementation, the analyzer parses the peer information individually, ending up in a large panda database of the crawled peers.
-During the parsing process, the format of several items gets modified, aiming to ease the data analysis.
+While Armiarma crawler is focused on the interaction with the p2p network, recording into a database all the events and peer information, Armiarma analyzer gets in charge of performing an analysis on the raw information gathered.
+At the moment, the raw data parsing gets done by the crawler itself, exporting periodically the final metrics into a \emph{csv} file.
+This exported metrics compiles the individually processed data for each of the nodes.
+During this parsing process, the format of several items gets sorted or modified, aiming to ease further the data analysis.
+One of those format modifications corresponds to the count of the recorded connections and disconnections events, that serves to obtain the total connection time of each peer.
+The analysis of the metrics gets performed in a subsequent moment when the user executes the commands on the tool.
+For that the Analyzer will work over the metrics from the given project-folder.
+In the analysis, the analyzer performs some filtering and analysis methods producing as result human-readable graphs.
+The obtained compilation of graphs and their insights will be discussed in section \ref{sec:analysis}.

-One of those format modifications are the recorded connections and disconnections events that get counted.
-From there, the total connection time to each peer is obtained.
-As explained in Section~\ref{subsec:armiarmacrawler}, the crawler supports the main five topics from the Eth2 p2p network.
-Because of this, the crawler usually reports connections and disconnections in batches of five, mostly at the same exact time.
-To prevent an over-counting of the events, and most importantly, to get an accurate connection time per peer, the events of the same type (i.e., connection or disconnection) and almost the same time (i.e., inside of a time-window of 500ms) are counted only once.
-This helps to get a closer representation of the actual number of connections and their duration.

-Once the parsing process has been successfully achieved, the analyzer offers several tools for filtering and plotting from pandas.
-That eases the chart representation of desired metrics from the database.
-The obtained compilation of graphs and their insights will be discussed on the following section \ref{sec:discussion}.